openresty/lua-nginx-module/README.markdown

     ngx.exec("/foo", "a=3&b=hello%20world")

-Alternatively, a Lua table can passed for the `args` argument for ngx_lua to carry out URI escaping and string concatenation automatically.
+Alternatively, a Lua table can be passed for the `args` argument for ngx_lua to carry out URI escaping and string concatenation automatically.

     ngx.exec("/foo", { a = 3, b = "hello world" })